ylrax/general_utils/batch/README.md

 # Interesting batch launch scripts

+## Execute multiple commands

+	echo "Command 1" ; echo "command 2" ; echo "Command 3"
+	echo "Command 1" && echo "command 2"
+	echo "Command 1" || echo "command 2"
+	sleep 5 & echo "command 2"

+Legend:
+ -  ;   will launch the next command after the previous one, after it finishes no matter what happend to it
+ -  &&  will launch the next command after the previous one, after it finishes only if that one has suceeded
+ -  ||  will launch the next command after the previous one, after it finishes only if that one has _*not*_ suceeded
+ -  &   will launch the next command after the previous one, without waiting the previous one to finish

+## Basic execution exit logs:

+Try to avoid if---else but:

+	sh program.sh;

+	result=$?
+	if [ "$result" != 0 ]
+	then
+		echo "Error: ..............."
+		echo "Script exit"
+		exit 1
+	else
+		echo "Script launched correctly"
+		exit 0
+	fi

+Best practices:

+Bad

+	if [ -z "$VARIABLE" ]
+	then
+	"$VARIABLE"="blabla"
+	fi

+Replace it with:

+	[ -z "$VARIABLE" ] && "$VARIABLE"="blabla"

 ## sed

 Do data modification according to some rules and split out in the STOUT